koaning/dicekit/README.md

 ### dicekit

-> Just some nice objects in Python
+> Just some nice objects in Python.
+We mainly target Marimo for now.

 ## Install